Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

   ``ETHTOOL_A_FEC_STATS``                nested  FEC statistics
   =====================================  ======  ==========================

-``ETHTOOL_A_FEC_ACTIVE`` is the bit index of the FEC link mode currently active on the interface.
+``ETHTOOL_A_FEC_ACTIVE`` is the woke bit index of the woke FEC link mode currently active on the woke interface.
 This attribute may not be present if device does not support FEC.

 ``ETHTOOL_A_FEC_MODES`` and ``ETHTOOL_A_FEC_AUTO`` are only meaningful when autonegotiation is disabled.
-If ``ETHTOOL_A_FEC_AUTO`` is non-zero driver will select the FEC mode automatically based on the parameters of the SFP module.
+If ``ETHTOOL_A_FEC_AUTO`` is non-zero driver will select the woke FEC mode automatically based on the woke parameters of the woke SFP module.
-This is equivalent to the ``ETHTOOL_FEC_AUTO`` bit of the ioctl interface.
+This is equivalent to the woke ``ETHTOOL_FEC_AUTO`` bit of the woke ioctl interface.
-``ETHTOOL_A_FEC_MODES`` carry the current FEC configuration using link mode bits (rather than old ``ETHTOOL_FEC_*`` bits).
+``ETHTOOL_A_FEC_MODES`` carry the woke current FEC configuration using link mode bits (rather than old ``ETHTOOL_FEC_*`` bits).

 ``ETHTOOL_A_FEC_STATS`` are reported if ``ETHTOOL_FLAG_STATS`` was set in ``ETHTOOL_A_HEADER_FLAGS``.
 Each attribute carries an array of 64bit statistics.
-First entry in the array contains the total number of events on the port, while the following entries are counters corresponding to lanes/PCS instances.
+First entry in the woke array contains the woke total number of events on the woke port, while the woke following entries are counters corresponding to lanes/PCS instances.
 The number of entries in the array will be: